📣 OpenPhone is now Quo and we’ve raised $105M to fuel what’s next

 Why Quo is the best option for a virtual Canadian phone number

-- Local and toll-free Canadian numbers: Whether you’re serving customers in a couple of Canadian provinces or all of them, Quo has you covered.
+1. Local and toll-free Canadian numbers: Whether you’re serving customers in a couple of Canadian provinces or all of them, Quo has you covered.
 Get as many Canadian local or toll-free numbers as you need.

-If you want to stand out to your customers, you can choose a vanity number like 1-800-FLOWERS. - Shared numbers: Want to direct all your Canadian sales or customer support calls to one phone number?
+2. Shared numbers: Want to direct all your Canadian sales or customer support calls to one business phone number?
 No problem.
 Even if you have a fully remote company, Quo allows your team members to split responsibility for incoming calls and messages and collaborate on any conversations.
 Your team can even be on separate calls at the same time using a single number.

-- Easy global calling: Need to make calls or send texts outside of Canada?
+3. Easy global calling: Need to make calls or send texts outside of Canada?
 Quo makes international calls as easy as pie.
 Even if you have a local Canadian number, you can still manage unlimited calls, SMS messages, and MMS messages to and from anywhere in Canada and the US.
 Connecting with toll-free numbers is also free.

-Get a full cost breakdown with our international calling and texting rate sheet. - Cross device support: Quo allows you to make calls on any internet-enabled device.
+4. Cross device support: Quo allows you to make calls on any internet-enabled device.
 We offer desktop, browser, and mobile apps, so you can conveniently manage calls and texts from your office computer or take your work on the go.

-- Reliability: Unlike other pieces of software in your stack, your phone service can’t have any downtime.
+5. Reliability: Unlike other pieces of software in your stack, your phone service can’t have any downtime.
 At Quo, we optimize for reliability so that you can take calls without any worries.
 See our status page and uptime reporting and you’ll see we have over 99% uptime.

-- Affordable pricing: Quo is one of the most cost-effective VoIP solutions in the market.
+6. Affordable pricing: Quo is one of the most cost-effective VoIP solutions in the market.
 Plans start at $15 per user per month.

-- AI voice agent: Never miss a call again with Sona, Quo’s AI voice agent.
+8. AI voice agent: Never miss a call again with Sona, Quo’s AI voice agent.
 Sona can answer calls, take messages, qualify leads, and send texts with booking links or other information.

-Canadian phone numbers: What you should know
+Canada phone numbers: What you should know

 Canadian phone numbers are similar to other North American numbers, but they have their own area codes.
 The reason for this is they are part of the North American Numbering Plan, or NANP, which is an integrated telephone numbering plan that serves over 20 North American countries, including Jamaica, Grenada, and the Bahamas.